Ready to take your leadership skills to the next level?

 The TMA Leadership College (TMALC) was established in 2010 to develop strong, sustainable physician leadership in Texas.
 After nine years, almost 200 TMALC alumni serve as thought leaders within organized medicine, closing the divide between clinicians and health care policymakers.
 As confident physician leaders, they are trusted voices in their profession and their communities.

 Are you ready to take the next step in your leadership journey?

-Applicants must be active TMA members in good standing, under the age of 40 or in the first eight years of practice.
+Applicants must be active TMA members in good standing and in their first eight years of practice post-residency.
 TMALC alumni represent a variety of specialties and practice settings – the main requirement for participation is a desire to learn, grow, and have a positive impact on the field of medicine.

 Applicants must agree to attend all scheduled class sessions.
 Click here to view the schedule.